greenboxal/doggohub/doc/user/project/pipelines/settings.md

 ## Test coverage parsing

-If you use test coverage in your code, GitLab can capture its output in the build log using a regular expression.
+If you use test coverage in your code, DoggoHub can capture its output in the build log using a regular expression.
 In the pipelines settings, search for the "Test coverage parsing" section.